OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 The approach for message signing is documented in [Basics / Message Signing](#message-signing-1).

 The applicability of signatures to individual requests and responses is documented on the page for each of the resources.
-However, implementors of the standards can **optionally** add signatures to all response and request payloads.
+However, implementers of the standards can **optionally** add signatures to all response and request payloads.

 #### Message Encryption